Our Work

 Workforce and Higher Access to Markets

-• Educational centers of excellence grants that help develop and showcase cutting edge workforce training and re-training learning centers in targeted sectors.
+The program provided grants to recruit or retrain the labor force with adequate skills.
+Workforce training grants served immediate, specific training needs with capacity building packages for training centers in public and private technical and vocational institutions.
+Educational centers of excellence grants helped develop and showcase cutting-edge workforce training and re-training learning centers in targeted sectors.
 The excellence grants aim to capitalize on launching new or improved centers of excellence in existing universities, vocational and technical schools, and secondary schools.

-Support to SMEs to introduce quality management systems, make technology upgrades, and receive necessary certifications required by target markets.
+The program supported to small and medium enterprises to introduce quality management systems, make technology upgrades, and receive necessary certifications required by target markets.

 Summary